How to Modify Your GSA Schedule Contract

 Access eMod to Submit a Modification

 All contract modifications must be submitted through the eOffer/eMod system.
-To access the eMod system, you must be an official authorized negotiator on the GSA contract and must also have a valid and active digital certificate.
+To access the eMod system, you must be an official authorized negotiator on the GSA contract and must also have registered for a FAS ID.

-- Log in to eMod, enter the contractor’s DUNs number, select the applicable contract, enter your contact details, and submit a request to the company’s Contract Administrator.
+- Log in to eMod, enter the contractor’s Unique Entity Identifier (UEI) and select the applicable contract, enter your contact details, and submit a request to the company’s Contract Administrator.

-- Have an existing authorized negotiator with an active digital certificate submit an administrative modification to add you to the contract.
+- Have an existing authorized negotiator submit an administrative modification to add you to the contract.

 Select Your Modification Types

 Once you have entered the eMod system, you will select the appropriate contract and select your modification type(s).
-There are currently over 35 different modification types to choose from.
+There are currently over 8 different modification categories and a range of subcategories to choose from (i.e. administrative > authorized negotiator).
 Please keep in mind that eMod does not allow contractors to combine certain modification types.

 For example, when submitting an additional modification, eMod will not allow you to also submit an Economic Price Adjustment (EPA) modification.
 If you have multiple modifications to submit, you will need to either prioritize each submission by importance or reach out to your Contracting Officer for further guidance.